 Located at The Seas with Nemo & Friends, the Coral Reef Restaurant is a unique table service restaurant with views of the pavilion’s aquarium.
 Braised Veal Osso Buco and a 10-oz Slow-roasted Grilled Rib-Eye are both on the menu here, but seafood is definitely the highlight – which, since you’re basically watching your meal swim by, is kind of awkward when you think about it.
 Although, you’ll probably forget about the awkwardness once you try the Lobster Bisque and Seared Mahi Mahi.
 And be sure to save some room for The Chocolate Wave, a flourless chocolate cake with raspberry gelato.
 That’s right, friends, this dessert is gluten-free.
 Overall, the view of the coral reef is the obvious selling point here, making it a family-friendly place to grab a bite to eat in Epcot.

 Garden Grill Restaurant | Disney Character Dining

 Homespun comfort food favorites and visits from Chip, Dale, Mickey, and Pluto are highlights at this revolving table service restaurant in The Land Pavilion.
-Guests can look out over scenes from Living With the Land as they dig into farm-fresh dishes like Grilled Beef with Chimichurri and Berry Short Cake, all served family style.
-Characters swing buy to say hello throughout the meal as well.
+Guests can look out over scenes from Living With the Land as they dig into farm-fresh dishes like Grilled Beef with Chimichurri and Berry Short Cake, all served family-style.
+Characters swing by to say hello throughout the meal as well.
 All things considered, with its wholesome dishes, character interactions, and unique rotating dining room, Garden Grill is a ton of fun for families and one of our favorite character dining experiences at Disney World.
-Unlike other restaurants, character dining isn’t completely canceled here due to COVID-19, however interactions are at a distance.
+Unlike other restaurants, character dining isn’t completely canceled here due to COVID-19, however, interactions are at a distance.